-Click on the statement which describes closest the issue you experience and follow the suggested troubleshooting steps:
+Click on the statement that describes your issue most accurately and follow the suggested troubleshooting steps:

 - One or multiple songs or videos failed to copy

-- CopyTrans does not see some of my iDevice songs or playlists
+- CopyTrans does not see some of my iPhone songs or playlists

-- CopyTrans detects my iDevice but none of its songs, videos or playlists
+- CopyTrans detects my iPod but not its media files

-- CopyTrans detects my iDevice but takes too much time to list songs and videos
+- CopyTrans detects my iPhone but takes a while to list files

 - The backup gets stuck on a single track